-When creating blog posts, email subject lines, newsletters, and other pieces of content, set time aside for your writing.
+Set time aside for your writing when creating blog posts, email subject lines, newsletters, and other pieces of content.

 Most of us already have systematized our workflows.
 But there is no substitute for actually taking those steps on the calendar.
 If you have a trusted business partner, schedule together – you can even go to lunch to talk past each other’s deadlines or streamline the process.

 Either way, be flexible and upfront about what’s required.
 And move aspects of your procedure along before the different needs to get done.
-Sometimes all it takes is a phone call to react and re-prioritize your schedule.
+Sometimes, it takes a phone call to react and re-prioritize your schedule.

 3. Schedule a Routine and a Reminder

-Your calendar can help you get started, but it can be a crutch, so be sure to schedule all your tasks to ensure a habit of actually writing.
+Your calendar can help you start, but it can be a crutch, so be sure to schedule all your tasks to ensure a habit of writing.

 It is a powerful concept – schedule what needs to get done over time (give yourself a plan or “to do” list tailored to what you want to create).
 Once you’ve made your calendar, schedule all your regularly scheduled tasks.

 It helps to prevent decision fatigue and will help to quickly create five-page reports followed by a quick email to complete.
-Whenever you meet a goal on your schedule, schedule a reminder to write a new objective.
+Schedule a reminder to write a new objective whenever you meet a goal on your schedule.

 If you are an SEO PRO or Intern member, you only have one keyword research tool – the Jaaxy Research Tool.
 That tool is very robust, but as you gain more experience in SEO, it can retrieve tons of information.